21 Best Things to Do in Paris with Kids

 • Cook’n With Class: Another cooking class to make French pastries and homemade macaroons that you can take back to your hotel or to a park after the class and enjoy together as a family.

-6. River Cruise on the Seine
+6. See Paris on a River Cruise on the Seine

 Paris is one of the most beautiful cities in the world, and while it’s very small and walkable – kids may feel differently, and get tired from walking long distances or up and down the stairs in the metro.